Many of these programs are licensed by the University and can be downloaded from the Miami Software Catalog.

-Excel [Windows] [Mac] [IOS] [Android]- easy to use for basic data analysis.
+Excel - is easy to use for basic data analysis.
 Provides good charting and graphing.
-Even if you plan to use another tool for statistical analysis, Excel can provide an easy way to enter your data.
+Excel can provide an easy way to enter your data even if you plan to use another tool for statistical analysis.

-SPSS [Windows] [Mac] - has a graphical user interface.
-It is somewhat like Excel, but provide buttons and widgets to do basic and advanced statistics.
-Procedures can be saved as scripts and used with additional datasets
+SPSS - has a graphical user interface.
+It is somewhat like Excel but provides buttons and widgets to do basic and advanced statistics.
+Procedures can be saved as scripts and used with additional datasets.

-SAS [Windows] - combines data management with statistical programming.
-It is good for complex datasets, but may be challenging for beginners.
+SAS - combines data management with statistical programming.
+It is good for complex datasets but may be challenging for beginners.

-SAS JMP [Windows] [Mac] - JMP statistical discovery software from SAS is the tool of choice for scientists, engineers and other data explorers in almost every industry and government sector.
-JMP combines powerful statistics with dynamic graphics, in memory and on the desktop.
+SAS JMP - JMP statistical discovery software from SAS is the tool of choice for scientists, engineers, and other data explorers in almost every industry and government sector.
+JMP combines powerful statistics with dynamic graphics in memory and on the desktop.
 Interactive and visual, JMP reveals insights that raw tables of numbers or static graphs tend to hide.

-Minitab [Windows] - general purpose statistical software for easy interactive use and basic instruction
+Minitab - general purpose statistical software for easy interactive use and basic instruction

 Tableau - a step up from Excel, Tableau is a powerful data visualization and analytics platform.
 While there are a number of license options, Tableau Public is free to use.

 Voyant Tools - A web-based reading and analysis environment for digital texts.
 Also will create word or tag clouds and other text-based visuals.